virtual-world-framework/vwf/public/web/docs/multiuser.md

 >	  }
 >	  userDef.children[ "camera" ] = cameraDef;
 >	  userDef.children[ "avatar" ] = avatarDef;
 >
->	  // Step 3: Create a callback function that will be called when the user object has been created
->	  var callbackWhenUserIsCreated = function( child ) { //Whatever you want here };
->
 >	  // Create the user object
 >	  this.children.create( userName, userDef, callbackWhenUserIsCreated );